ia-toki/apio-2020-web/regulation.md

 Please note that there are significant changes in this year's regulation due to COVID-19 pandemic.
 See [Changes due to COVID-19 pandemic page](/covid) for more details.

-### Online Contest Format
+### Contest Format
-* The APIO 2020 online contest is a 5-hour contest with flexible start time within a determined window.
+* The APIO 2020 contest is a 5-hour contest with flexible start time within a determined window.
-* The contest will be held between Saturday, 15 August 2020 (08:00 UTC+7) and Monday, 17 August 2020 (08:00 UTC+7).
+* The competition window will be held between Saturday, 15 August 2020 (08:00 UTC+7) and Monday, 17 August 2020 (08:00 UTC+7).
-* ~~Each country must run one or more official contest sites~~.
-* ~~All participants must take the contest at an official contest site~~.
-* ~~Each contest site starts the contest at the time of its own choice within the window.
-Different sites from within the same country may also start the contest at different times~~.
-* ~~Each contest site must be fully supervised in order to guarantee that the contest rules are observed by all the students~~.
 * Each country may consist of up to 60 students.
 However, only the top six students will form the official team, according to the contest results.
+* Each student starts the contest at the time of their own choice.
+The start and end time must be within the competition window.
+Different students from within the same country may start the contest at different times.
 * Students are eligible for this contest if and only if they are eligible for IOI 2020.

 ### Medal Distribution